starvagrant/toh/toh.markdown/march_of_the_cnidocytes.md

 "What about you?" she pleaded.

 "It's ok," Creed told her.
 "I'm protected."
 This was a flat out lie, but Creed didn't think the lie would matter much if he were wrong.
 The things were, in fact, moving right by.
 He felt feelers, thick noodles with spiky skin, protruding through the waters.
-The skin gave way to viscuous muscle that felt cold and smooth and metallic.
+The skin gave way to viscous muscle that felt cold and smooth and metallic.
 As Creed down at the beasts it looked like mercury surrounded by fibrous tissue.

 He craned his neck to see Electra, hoping to see her safe at shore.
 But she had been behind them, in the water, not moving.
 She had to have guessed by now that the shore meant safety, but she wasn't moving.
 He wanted to cry out to save herself at least, but she seemed frozen still, waiting to see if she were going to have to jump in and take Creed's place if he dropped her.
 She noticed him looking over at her, and couldn't decide if her eyes were screaming, "Tell me it's all right" or "Don't you dare."